TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Appendices/AppendixA/RteTransformationsInContentElements/Index.rst

 The configuration of the two 'Text'-types are the same: The toolbar includes only a subset of the total available buttons.
-The reason is that the text content of these types, 'Text' and 'Text w/Image' is *traditionally* not meant to be filled up with HTML-codes.
+The reason is that the text content of these types, 'Text' and 'Text & Images' is *traditionally* not meant to be filled up with HTML-codes.
 But more important is the fact that the content is usually (by the standard TypoScript content rendering used on the vast majority of TYPO3